Airbnb Quickbooks Templates

 Example

-The owner, Kim Sorreno, has a listing at 462 Atlas Way, which Airbnb is set up to receive custom taxes for all reservations.
+The owner, Kim Sorreno, has a listing at 462 Atlas Way, where Airbnb is configured to collect custom taxes for all reservations.
 In Tallybreeze, these amounts are allocated to the Custom Taxes Payable account.
-After running a balance sheet report on this listing in QuickBooks, you see that $1000 is owed for transient occupancy taxes under Custom Taxes Payable.
+After running a balance sheet report for this listing in QuickBooks, you see that $1,000 is owed in transient occupancy taxes under Custom Taxes Payable.

-First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
-Once the transaction is posted and complete, record the outgoing transaction from the Trust Bank Account using the following entry:
+First, send your payment to the tax authority, whether by bank transfer, ACH, check, or another accepted method.
+Once the payment has posted, record the outgoing transaction from the Trust Bank Account using the following entry:

 DebitCreditClass Category